 Being Patient and Giving It Time: Poor credit scores will be seen as less cause for concern over time, especially if your financial situation improves.

 Repair and Fix Your Credit History and Credit Score: Establish a pattern of consistent payments and responsible credit usage, so that your credit score improves.

-Be Honest About Your Financial Situation: Mortgage lenders conduct thorough searches when it comes to Adverse Credit Mortgages, and trying to hide adverse credit will not be looked upon favourably.
+Be Honest About Your Financial Situation: Mortgage lenders conduct thorough searches when it comes to bad credit mortgages, and trying to hide adverse credit will not be looked upon favourably.

-Apply at a Lower Risk Level: Apply for an Adverse Credit Mortgage when you have a more stable income, and if you’re in need of a mortgage broker due to property, try to provide a higher deposit.
+Apply at a Lower Risk Level: Apply for a bad credit mortgage when you have a more stable income, and if you’re in need of a mortgage broker due to property, try to provide a higher deposit.
 The larger your deposit, the lower your loan-to-value ratio (LTV) too, making you a lower risk to the best mortgage lenders.

 Keep Your Credit Utilization Ratio Low: The Credit Utilisation Ratio represents how much credit you’re using compared to how much credit is available to you.
-Most banks and the best Adverse Credit Mortgage lenders advise keeping below a 30% Credit Utilization Ratio.
+Most banks and the best bad credit mortgage lenders advise keeping below a 30% Credit Utilization Ratio.

 Get In Touch

-For a hassle-free approach to Adverse Credit Mortgages that takes your financial situation into account and provides you with the best mortgage Lenders around, please contact Avail Mortgages today.
+For a hassle-free approach to bad credit mortgages that takes your financial situation into account and provides you with the best mortgage Lenders around, please contact Avail Mortgages today.
 Our mortgage brokers provide help for first time buyers, home movers and those looking to remortgage, as well as those in need of funds.
-Supporting clients in Leeds and the surrounding areas including York, Bradford, Harrogate and Huddersfield, our Adverse Credit Mortgage brokers will do all they can to help, and provide you with the best possible live rates around.
+Supporting clients in Leeds and the surrounding areas including York, Bradford, Harrogate, Sheffield and Huddersfield, our adverse credit mortgage brokers will do all they can to help, and provide you with the best possible live rates around.
 So, what are you waiting for?